 I’d love to show you guys what I think is perfect to use in the primary classroom during the month of October.
 Many of the resources are activities that my students loved and many are brand new activities that I can’t wait to test out!
 I also include a freebie for my blog readers, too!
 Here are primary October resources!

 –Halloween Stories: You will get five different Halloween stories that I have created.
 Each ghost story contains two different graphic organizers to help students work on their story elements and comprehension.
 The Halloween themed stories cover many topics.
-These topics include schema, retelling, character details and descriptions, cause and effect, problem and solution, dialogue, character comparison, beginning, middle, and end.
+These topics include schema, retelling, character details and descriptions, cause and effect, and problem and solution.
+Also, dialogue, character comparison, beginning, middle, and end.

 –October Notebooking: ‘An Interactive October’ is a way to make your month more engaging, hands-on, and exciting!
 Here, there are ELA and Math interactive activities that the students will cut, glue, and color.
 These interactive notebook activities will be used in a notebook.
 Therefore, you’ll need spiral-bound notebooks, composition notebooks, or a 3-ring binder in addition to loose-leaf paper.

 –October Paired Passages: This product comes with five paired sets, which are ten passages.
 Each set comes with a nonfiction story and a fiction story.
 Plus, questions and comprehension work for both.
 There are also two sheets that work on comparing fiction and nonfiction stories.
 This packet is for October themes covering topics from scarecrows to Trick-or-Treating.